resourceguru/api-docs/sections/authentication.md

 - `https://api.resourceguruapp.com/oauth/token` to retrieve tokens.

 **3** - Authenticate with the API.
-Here's a code example using the [intridea/oauth2](https://github.com/intridea/oauth2) library in Ruby.
+We'll provide code samples using the [intridea/oauth2](https://github.com/intridea/oauth2) library in Ruby.

 #### Quick start using client credentials